 Half Banked is a personal finance blog for millennials who want to manage their money and still have a life.

-If you’ve ever felt like you have no idea where your money has gone at the end of the month, or been so overwhelmed by financial jargon that you were like nope, better not even look into this stuff?
+Ever make it to the end of the month without a clue where your money went?
+Or been so overwhelmed by financial jargon that you were like, “Nope, better not even look into this stuff?”
 Friend, you are so in the right place.

-I’ve gone from a close-to-broke new grad who literally cried over money on a semi-frequent basis to a home owner, a confident investor, a savvy spender, an emergency-fund-haver, and I only gave up lattes for like two months before realizing I really didn’t need to do it in the first place.
-And while there’s definitely detailed strategies involved, at a high level, it’s really about four key things.
+Our story started with Desirae Odjick, a close-to-broke new grad who literally cried over money on a semi-frequent basis.
+Today she’s a homeowner, confident investor, savvy spender and emergency-fund-haver (and she only gave up lattes for like two months before realizing she didn’t need to do that in the first place).

 “Um, isn’t this a personal finance website?
 Isn’t spending bad?”
 Not on your life.
-Spending money is a key part of managing your money well, and I don’t mean in the don’t-spend-it way.
+Spending money is a key part of managing your money well, and we don’t mean in the don’t-spend-it-till-you’re-retired way.
 Figuring out how you’re currently spending your cash, and whether it’s making you happy, is the best first step you can take to getting great with your money.

-Saving is the key to all the big, fun, exciting things you want to do, whether it’s buy a house, get a dog, take a big vacation… I could list these all day.
-And sure, it’s not the easiest thing to do, but there are strategies you can use to get started no matter where you’re at—and future you will be so happy you did.
+Saving is the key to all the big, fun, exciting things you want to do, whether it’s buying a house, getting a dog, taking a big vacation… We could list these all day.
+And sure, it’s not the easiest thing to do, but there are strategies you can use to get started no matter where you’re at — and future you will be so happy you did.

 Make a budget.